-- Highlight words, sentences, or paragraphs and tag them with the codes you create.
+Highlight words, sentences, or paragraphs and tag them with the codes you create.

-- Group imported documents together (e.g. as ‘Interview’ or ‘Lit Review’).
+(not yet) Group imported documents together (e.g. as ‘Interview’ or ‘Lit Review’).

 Motivation and goal

-Qualitative methods generate rich, detailed research materials that leave individuals’ perspectives intact as well as provide multiple contexts for understanding phenomenon under study.
+Qualitative methods generate rich, detailed research materials that leave individuals’ perspectives intact as well as provide multiple contexts for understanding the phenomenon under study.
 Qualitative methods are used by a wide range of fields, such as anthropology, education, nursing, psychology, sociology, and marketing.
 Qualitative data has a similarly wide range: observations, interviews, documents, audiovisual materials, and more.